dtcenter/MET/met/docs/Users_Guide/data_io.rst

 The TC-Pairs and TC-Stat utilities produce ASCII output, similar in style to the STAT files, but with TC relevant fields.

 Many of the tools generate gridded NetCDF output.
 Generally, this output acts as input to other MET tools or plotting programs.
 The point observation preprocessing tools produce NetCDF output as input to the statistics tools.
-Full details of the contents of the NetCDF files is found in Section :ref:`Data format summary` below.
+Full details of the contents of the NetCDF files is found in :numref:`Data format summary` below.

 The MODE, Wavelet-Stat and plotting tools produce PostScript plots summarizing the spatial approach used in the verification.
 The PostScript plots are generated using internal libraries and do not depend on an external plotting package.
 The MODE plots contain several summary pages at the beginning, but the total number of pages will depend on the merging options chosen.
 Additional pages will be created if merging is performed using the double thresholding or fuzzy engine merging techniques for the forecast and observation fields.
 The number of pages in the Wavelet-Stat plots depend on the number of masking tiles used and the dimension of those tiles.
 The first summary page is followed by plots for the wavelet decomposition of the forecast and observation fields.
 The generation of these PostScript output files can be disabled using command line options.